 Of course, driving movies these days are completely overshadowed by the ever-growing phenomenon that is The Fast And The Furious.
-With the series currently on its eighth instalment The Fate Of The Furious (coincidentally also directed by F. Gary Gray) and with more in the pipeline, the nitrous-fuelled street-racing franchise isn't going away any time soon.
+With the series currently on its eighth instalment Fast & Furious 8 (coincidentally also directed by F. Gary Gray) and with more in the pipeline, the nitrous-fuelled street-racing franchise isn't going away any time soon.

 Questions & Answers